Rehearsal Venue / Times

 A small friendly string and woodwind orchestra grade 6+, see website for current repertoire in rehearsal, term dates etc. New players most welcome!

-East London Symphony Orchestra was founded in 2017 by two aspiring conductors to give young instrumentalists a chance to collaborate on exciting repertoire in performance in London venues.
-The orchestra aims to serve as an experience opportunity for players at the music conservatoires and universities across London, Cambridge and the surrounds aspiring to be orchestral musicians or soloists, as well as young composers.
-ELSO performs in South Hackney at St John of Jerusalem Church.
+East London Symphony Orchestra was founded in 2017 by two aspiring conductors to give young instrumentalists a chance to collaborate on exciting repertoire.
+The orchestra aims to serve as an opportunity for players at music conservatoires, universities and sixth form students, as well as for aspiring young soloists and composers.
+ELSO usually performs in South Hackney at St John of Jerusalem Church.

 Maida Vale Studios on Monday evenings at 7.30 pm.